saiteja786/hello-world/README.md

 # hello-world
 This is my first repository
-This is for testing for readme.file.
+This is for testing readme.file.
 I am editing some changes.